100 Notable alumni of

 -

 Chou Wen-chung was a Chinese American composer of contemporary classical music.
 He emigrated in 1946 to the United States and received his music training at the New England Conservatory and Columbia University.
-Chou is credited by Nicolas Slonimsky as one of the first Chinese composers who attempted to translate authentic oriental melo-rhythms into the terms of modern Western music.
+Chou is credited by Nicolas Slonimsky as one of the first Chinese composers who attempted to translate authentic East Asian melo-rhythms into the terms of modern Western music.

 -